Apochrosi/Modding-Requests/README.md

 What I would like to see is the ability for a trait to have a multiple modifiers that each is only used in a spesific scenario.
 Say for example let us change the fleeting trait so it gives -10 years lifespan to biological species and -20 to Lithoid species.
 Having both these different values being considered the same trait instead of hhaving both a trait_fleeting and trait_fleeting_lithoid could introduce som interesting scenarios when creating new traits.

+37 - Terraforming costing different or multiple resources

+Make it so that you can choose what type of resources you must use to terraform a planet.
+In the current vanilla game th terraforming cost can only be paid in energy credits and there doesn't appear to be any way to change that or make it cost multiple types of resources to terraform.
+The ability make the terraforming process of a planet cost strategic resources would also be nice.